AOBTenn/VPN-Setup-and-Usage-Within-Microsoft-Azure/README.md

-This project detaios the steps to use a Virtual Private network (VPN) within Microsoft Azure.
+This project details the steps to use a Virtual Private network (VPN) within Microsoft Azure.
 The VPN we wil be using is a free trial account from Proton VPN.
 We will also check what happens while using a VPN on the internet.

 <h2>Environments and Technologies Used</h2>